goatfiles/dmscripts/README.md

 ![Screenshot of dmenu](https://gitlab.com/dwt1/dotfiles/raw/master/.screenshots/dmenu-distrotube01.png)

-This is a collection of dmenu scripts that I have found useful in my day-to-day activities as a desktop Linux user.
-These are scripts that I personally use but this repository is open to the community.
-If you would like to contribute your own scripts or improve any existing scripts, I would be happy to review your merge requests.
-All scripts should be written in Bash and should use "/usr/bin/env bash" as the shebang line rather than "/bin/sh" which is annoying for non-POSIX shell users like me (I use Fish).

 The scripts included in this repo are:
 + dm-setup - Downloads dependencies and makes the scripts executable.
 + dmhub - A hub from where you can run all the scripts from.